Carbon nanotube supported catalyst: Properties

 Many textbooks describe carbon nanotubes (CNTs) in easily understood terms: carbon nanotubes are tubular structures made entirely of rolled-up layers of graphene.
 The diameters of CNTs ranges from about one nanometer to tens of nanometers, while their lengths can be up to centimeters, much greater than the diameters.
 In general, the hollow geometry of CNTs leads to large specific surface areas, which makes CNTs extremely attractive supports for heterogeneous catalysts.
 Another advantage of CNTs is their relatively high oxidation stability which is induced by their structural integrity and chemical inertness.
 Additionally, CNTs have exceptional physical properties including electrical conductivity, mechanical strength and thermal conductivity, which are important factors for catalyst supports.
 CNTs can be either metallic or semiconductive, depending on their helicity and diameter, and this property can greatly affect charge transfer processes.
 CNTs possess a very large Young's modulus, as well as a great tensile strength, and their flexibility property makes them an ideal component for applications in composite materials.
-CNTs also have good thermal conductivity, which helps to prevent the agglomeration and growth of small nanoparticles during postannealing treatments, and stabilize newly formed phases.
+CNTs also have good thermal conductivity, which helps to prevent the agglomeration and growth of small nanoparticles during post-annealing treatments, and stabilize newly formed phases.

 In summary, CNTs are tough and tensile, owning good electron conductivity and chemical inertness, as well as thermal conductivity.
 Therefore, they become ideal and unique templates for nanoparticle immobilization, which allows the construction of designed nanoarchitectures.
 This makes CNTs extremely attractive supports for heterogeneous catalysts and related technologies.